 Most Cairngorm bothies are maintained by the Mountain Bothies Association and in recent years a considerable amount of work has been undertaken to bring most bothies up to a high standard.
 Regular visits are made to maintain this high standard, but users can help greatly by not leaving ANY rubbish or unwanted food or equipment and by leaving the bothy tidy and in good order.
-(The exceptions to the MBA-maintained bothies are Bob Scott’s Bothy, which was built and is maintained by the Friends of Bob Scott’s, and the Garbh Choire Refuge which is not maintained by Mar Lodge Estate and will either crumble to complete ruin or be removed unless the NTS can be persuaded it should remain and be renovated and maintained by the MBA.)
+(The exceptions to the MBA-maintained bothies are Bob Scott’s Bothy, which was built and is maintained by the Friends of Bob Scott’s, and the ‘Secret Howff’, which is looked after by its own carers.)

 The bothies covered in this site are all free for anyone to use, but it should be remembered that they still remain the property of the owners – usually the estate which owns the ground – and their continued use is not necessarily guaranteed.

-That being said, the Cairngorm bothies have all been in use for many generations now and, with the exception of a shadow over the future of the Garbh Choire Refuge, should continue to be available for many more generations if we treat them as the valuable resource they are.
+That being said, the Cairngorm bothies have all been in use for many generations now and should continue to be available for many more generations if we treat them as the valuable resource they are.